Showing posts with label Rakoczi var. Show all posts

 Even Santa comes to town with the Krampuses on horseback.

 The novella I published last year plays out in Sarospatak.
 Jayden, an archeologist from New York is fascinated by Hungarian history and participating in an important dig in Sarospatak.
 His sister, Emily, decides to spend her summer vacation from medical school in their grandmother's home and joins her brother.
-By coincident or fate, she meets her childhood playmate, Daniel, at the airport.
+She meets her childhood playmate, Daniel, by coincidence or fate, at the airport.
 Daniel never forgot his first love and they rekindle their bond on the long flight to Budapest.
 Emily meets her excited brother and Jayden tells her that he found a leather book in his grandmother's secret room. the book was written in 426 by a shaman.
 Emily can read the ancient runes, and they learn about their family's curse.
 They also find out that the curse cast by their ancestor remains unbroken, it will bring tragedy and ruin their lives as it destroyed many of their ancestors' lives for centuries.
 Will they find the way to break the ancient curse?
 Could Emily find happiness with her childhood friend, Daniel?

 Find this eBook in online stores:

-EBOOK
+EBOOK and PRINT

 Read a short excerpt: